Are there any deer in Girdwood?

 To some, hunting in Alaska is a once-in-a-lifetime opportunity, and to all, an adventure they will never forget.

-*To learn more about Sitka black-tail deer hunting on Kodiak Island, visit our friends at Kodiak Deer Hunts with C&M Marine.
+*To learn more about Sitka black-tailed deer hunting on Kodiak Island, visit our friends at Kodiak Island Deer Hunts with C&M Marine.